dhij/lendmyspace-server/README.md

 ## Purpose

 - Implement Domain Driven Architecture
-- Learn CI/CD with Github Action
+- Learn CI/CD with Github Actions
 - Push the image to ECR and deploy on EKS

 ## Tech stack